top of page

 Section 2 Deposits

-All Funds of NVDC shall be deposited at regular intervals in an account of NVDC in such banks as the Executive Committee may select.
+All Funds of NVDC must be deposited at regular intervals in an account of NVDC in such banks as the Executive Board may select.

 Section 3 Gifts

-The Executive Committee may accept on behalf of NVDC any contribution, gift, bequest or devise for the public purposes of NVDC.
+The Executive Board may accept on behalf of NVDC any contribution, gift, bequest or devise for the public purposes of NVDC.

 Section 1 Maintenance of Records